What Is Periodontal (Gum) Disease?

 When harmful bacteria is allowed to penetrate the gum line, your risk for developing periodontal disease greatly increases.
 Gingivitis is frequently the first manifestation of gum disease, and it is often characterized by inflamed, red, and/or sore gums as well as bad breath.
 Patients with gingivitis may also notice that their gums begin to bleed easily when aggravated by brushing or flossing.
 As gum disease begins to further advance (a stage known as periodontitis), patients may experience more serious symptoms such as loose teeth, spaces forming between the teeth, pus at the gum line, or even tooth loss.

 Although there is no cure for gum disease, there are many techniques and strategies that can prevent the condition from worsening and alleviate the associated symptoms.
 Advancements in dental technology have also made the treatment of periodontal disease faster, easier, and more comfortable for patients.
-Depending upon your unique condition, Dr. Todd Mabry and Dr. Anna Vaysman may choose one (or a combination of) the following techniques to optimize the outcome of your treatment.
+Depending upon your unique condition, Dr. Todd Mabry, Dr. Anna Vaysman, and Dr. Colleen Murphy may choose one (or a combination of) the following techniques to optimize the outcome of your treatment.

 This non-surgical treatment targets plaque and calculus buildup below the gum line.
 Deep scaling cleans the crowns and roots of the teeth, removing plaque and tartar buildup while also disinfecting the pockets that form around the teeth as a result of gum disease.
 Root planing smooths the roots of the teeth by eliminating unwanted contaminants from the dentin.
 After these two processes are complete, the gum tissue can then cleanly re-attach to the teeth to significantly reduce the size of the periodontal pockets and create a healthier gum line.